rohan843/isc2-cc-cert-notes/README.md

 All employees are responsible for identifying risks.

-Security professionals assist in the risk identification process, focussing on process, control, monitoring or incidence response and recovery.
+Security professionals assist in the risk identification process at the system level, focussing on process, control, monitoring or incidence response and recovery.